Learning Optimal Prescriptive Trees from Observational Data

 \section{Proofs}

 \proof{Proof of Proposition~\ref{prop:exact_IPW}.} We introduce additional notation to help formalize our claim.
 For any tree based policy $\pi \in \Pi_d$, define

-For simplicity, we assume throughout the proof that the potential outcomes have been normalized such that $|Y(k)|\leq 1$ for all $k\in \sets K$.
-Without much loss of generality, we also assume that the sets $\sets X$ and $\sets Y$ are discrete.
-We note that if all policies $\pi \in \Pi_d$ are optimal, the statements in the proposition follow immediately, and thus henceforth focus on the case where $\Pi_d \backslash \sets S^\star$ is not empty.
+\newsa{To simplify the analysis, without loss of generality, we assume that the potential outcomes have been normalized, ensuring that $|Y(k)|\leq 1$ holds for all $k\in \mathcal{K}$.} We note that if all policies $\pi \in \Pi_d$ are optimal, the statements in the proposition follow immediately, and thus henceforth focus on the case where $\Pi_d \backslash \sets S^\star$ is not empty.

 We begin by showing that~$\vhatINipw \rightarrow v^\star$ w.p.1.
 Fix $\epsilon >0$ and a policy $\pi \in \Pi_d$.
 Since $\mu$ and $\muhatN$ are bounded away from $0$, $\exists m_0 >0$ and $N_0 \in \mathbb Z_+$ such that